380(?) (Early Series) Trough vase with recurved sides, footed.

 So what happened here?
 During the 1930s Premier is known to have employed experienced potters from bigger industrial potteries like Cornwell's, 'moonlighting' to meet production demands.
 Maybe this is a

-Another Remued trough is needed to fully verify this shape and number.
-There is indeed a report of another one signed Remued but it is not known whether it was numbered.
-No picture and no details recorded.
+contact us!
+There is an unconfrmed report of another one signed Remued but it is not known whether it was numbered.

 Foil sticker CORNWELL BRUNSWICK.